Isopoda instructions to editors

 - Coming from another source (=unreviewed information)

-Top Add an image to a taxon Go to the taxon page and click on [add image].
+Top Add an image to a taxon Go to the bottom of the taxon page, click the tab 'Images' and click on [add image] in the upper left corner.
 This will open a new window "Aphia add image".
 The taxon name and your contact details are automatically filled in.
 You can further describe the image, select the image from your computer and click on [upload].
 Unless you indicate otherwise in the description field, the Creative Commons Licence is our default, which means the pictures can be used for non-commercial purposes and with proper credits to the author.
 The maximum file size for upload is set at 100 MB.

 Top Add a new IDkey Aphia offers the possibility of creating polytomous identification keys for any taxonomic group at any chosen level.
-To add a new key, log in to the database, go to "ID Keys" in the menu on the left, and click on the context where you want to add your key to (e.g. “NeMys”).
+To add a new key, log in to the database, go to 'Tools' in the top menu and click "ID Keys".
+Click on the context where you want to add your key to (e.g. “NeMys”).

 Click on “Workbench”.

 Enter the key details:

 - Select a higher starting taxon (e.g. Monhysteridae).
 Click on [+] if you want to add more taxa.